-The performance of the net asset value determines whether the redemption price is higher or lower than the issue price paid by the shareholder.
+Net asset value performance shall determine whether the redemption price is higher or lower than the price paid by the investor.

 The Company reserves the right to refrain from executing redemption and conversion orders in full (redemption gate) on order dates on which the total orders would cause an outflow of funds of more than 10% of the sub-fund's net assets on that date.
 In such cases, the Company may decide to execute only a portion of redemption and conversion orders, and to postpone the execution of the remaining redemption and conversion orders for that order date with priority status and for a period generally not to exceed 20 business days.